Multiple Sclerosis (MS)

 • To address walking difficulties (e.g., foot drop, poor posture, uneven stride)

-• Use of treadmills, parallel bars, or assistive devices (like canes or walkers)
+• Use of assistive devices (like canes or walkers)

 • Teaching energy conservation techniques